 In the developing China, traffic congestion has emerged as a critical during the process of urbanization.
 More and more researchers have realized that development of transit-oriented urban transport systems is one of the most effective strategies to relieve the traffic congestion in China.
 In recent years, many big cities in China are dedicated to proposing policies and measures for developing efficient public transport systems from both planning and operation perspectives.
 Transit hubs are the fundamental facilities in the urban transit system, which are designed to provide switching points for inter-modal flows and to feature seamless pedestrian connections.
 Properly located transit hubs will significantly improve the operational efficiency of limited transportation resources and the quality of transit services.
-Therefore, transit planning process.
+Therefore, transit hub locating problem usually serves as the basis and the first step during the urban transit planning process.
 However, despite the increasing needs for development of transit-oriented urban transport systems in China, the critical issue of determining optimal transit hub locations has not been adequately addressed yet in the literature.
 Thus, along the line of previous location researches, this study will focus on the following critical issues: